by Lindsay Valdez

 - Duplicate content

-Because Google’s algorithm updates moved slowly at the time, these tactics remained effective for over five years.
+Because Google’s algorithm updates moved slowly at the time, these tactics remained effective for years.
 But these requirements increased over time as more and more content entered the web.

-We’re almost two decades removed from the advent of SEO now.
-With billions of content data added to the web every day, there is more content than ever.
-When creating and publishing content it’s important to consider these important factors:
+We’re now almost two decades removed from the advent of SEO.
+With billions of content data added to the web every year, there is more content than ever.
+When creating and publishing content it’s important to consider these factors:

 - Create content for your readers, not for search engines